A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 Counterfactual Strata Effects are related but distinct from Principal Strata Effects \cite{grilli_nonparametric_2008-1,frangakis_principal_2002}.
 In the latter, effects are defined conditional on latent classes where a post-baseline variable is used to cross-classify participants by joint potential values of that variable under each exposure level.
 Examples include average causal effects among compliers, defiers, always takers, or never takers.
 In OPAL, for example, we could estimate the average treatment effect among the latent subgroup of persons who would be always be screened for PrEP eligibility regardless of the recruitment card that they received.
-However, our goal is to evaluate the overall effectiveness of the health strategy among the entire target population.
+However, our goal is to evaluate the overall effectiveness of the health strategy among the entire focus population: persons with HIV risk.
 Counterfactual Strata Effects are also related but distinct from the framework proposed by Young and colleagues for time-to-event outcomes with competing events \cite{young_causal_2020,stensrud_generalized_2021,martinussen_estimation_2023,janvin_causal_2024-1}.
-Specifically, when the competing event is a censoring event, contrasts of the expected counterfactual outcomes define a controlled direct effect: the impact if all censoring had been prevented.
-To understand how the competing event mediates the causal effect in such settings, Young and colleagues have also proposed separable direct and indirect effects.
-However, our goal remains to evaluate the \emph{total effect} of the health promotion strategy among persons in the target population, including those not reached for health screening.
+Throughout, health screening can be considered a competing event.
+Concretely, one cannot initiate PrEP without first screening for eligibility.
+While Young et al. study competing events occurring over time among a well-defined cohort of participants, we center on evaluating outcomes among a focus population that is subject to missingness.
+In other words, our goal is to evaluate the total effect of the public health strategy among \emph{all persons in the group of interest}, including those not reached for health screening.
 We now propose developing, evaluating, and applying Two-Stage TMLE for this effect.